Creating link-worthy content take a lot of time, planning, and strategy.

 2. Start a Podcast

-Guess how many links SEJ’s Search Engine Nerds page has?
+Guess how many links SEJ’s The Search Engine Journal Show page has?

 More than 20,000 links.